 - 4.23.
 The primary means by which the wider North Marston community has been kept informed of the Plan's progress has been through editorial updates in the North Marston and Granborough Magazine.
 These have appeared at regular intervals throughout the process and have also been used as a means of advertising approaching events and deadlines.
 Each update includes the contact email address for the Group (chair.nmnpsg@gmail.com). - 4.24.
 The Parish Council has also received a monthly report of the Plan's progress, and the relevant sections of these reports have appeared in the published Minutes of Parish Council meetings. - 4.25.
 Detailed progress reports were made to the Annual Village Meetings in 2018 and 2019, when everyone attending were encouraged to ask questions and express concerns, and the meeting in 2019 enabled the Group to go through the summary report of Questionnaire findings in detail with interested residents and to gauge responses.
 Online reports only were possible in 2020 and 2021.
 All reports are published on the village website. - 4.26.
 Publicity leaflets were distributed to every household in the parish advertising the following major Plan events: - Open House (July 2018) - Parish Questionnaire (November/December 2018) - 4.27.
-Open Parish Exhibitions of the draft Plan are to be held during the pre-submission consultation to enable residents to discuss its contents with Group members and to make representations for comment and consideration.
-These Exhibitions will be publicised in the village magazine, by notices on village noticeboards, and by the distribution of publicity leaflets.
+A pre-submission consultation period for the draft plan ran for a period of 8 weeks from December 15 2021 to February 9 2022.
+Consultation documents were sent to a wide range of statutory bodies, and a leaflet was distributed to all households in the parish encouraging residents to respond.
+Hard copies of the draft were placed in community facilities, and a "Drop-in Session" was held during the period to enable residents to discuss the Plan's contents with Group members and to make representations for comment and consideration.
+The session was publicised on the village Facebook page, by notices on village noticeboards, and by the distribution of publicity leaflets.